Let’s make Devolution a win-win for growth and nature

 (The Devolution Consultation is now closed)

-What are the next steps for a nature-positive devolution deal?
+What are the next steps for nature positive devolution?

-The Government has announced plans to introduce an English Devolution Bill in Autumn 2025.
+The Government has now introduced the English Devolution and Community Empowerment Bill, which will set the legal framework for the new strategic authorities.
 Making sure this includes specific powers, duties and funding for Mayoral strategic authorities to lead on nature recovery is going to be essential for nature recovery, not just in Norfolk and Suffolk, but for nature across the whole country.

 We’ll need your help too – when the time comes, we’ll let you know.